 Introducing the Transparent Reporting of a Multivariable Prediction Model for Individual Prognosis or Diagnosis Initiative: The TRIPOD Statement06/01/2015

 Gary Collins, Associate Professor and Deputy Director of the Centre for Statistics in Medicine, University of Oxford introduces TRIPOD.

 Decisions based on clinical predictions are routinely made throughout medicine and at all stages in pathways of health care.
 For example, in the diagnostic setting, predictions are made as to whether a particular disease is present informing the referral for further testing, initiate treatment or reassure patients that a serious cause for their symptoms is unlikely.
 In the prognostic setting, predictions can be used for planning lifestyle or therapeutic decisions based on the risk of developing a particular outcome over a time period.
 Yet, making a diagnostic or prognostic prediction is challenging and rarely based on a single risk factor, test result or symptom.

-The multifactorial nature of making a clinical prediction, makes it difficult for doctors to simultaneously and subjectively weight multiple risk factors to produce a reliable and accurate estimate of risk.
+The multifactorial nature of making a clinical prediction makes it difficult for doctors to simultaneously and subjectively weigh multiple risk factors to produce a reliable and accurate estimate of risk.
 Furthermore, seeing relatively few cases and cognitive biases, it is unsurprising that numerous studies have shown that doctors are generally poor prognosticators.

 Introducing The TRIPOD statement